More Than Naked Women

-Playboy was more than a magazine featuring naked women that, depending on your age, your father, grandfather, or great-grandfather looked at.
-They also published tawdry pulp-fiction, as well as some genuinely good westerns, horror, science fiction, fantasy, and romance from the 1960s to 1980s.
+Playboy was more than a magazine featuring naked women that–depending on your age–your father, grandfather, or great-grandfather looked at and uh, read the articles.
+As the company called Playboy Press, they also published tawdry pulp fiction.
+Playboy published some genuinely good westerns, horror, science fiction, fantasy, and romances from the 1960s to the 1980s.

-Playboy Press was sold to Berkley-Jove in 1982 and ultimately folded in 1984.
+Playboy Press was sold to Berkley-Jove in 1982.
+Then they ultimately folded in 1984.

 - Berkley Wikipedia

 - NY Times: Playboy to Sell Book Division